SpinalHDL/VexRiscv/README.md

 The result is injected into the pipeline directly at the end of the execute stage.

-#### FullBarrielShifterPlugin
+#### FullBarrelShifterPlugin

-Implement SLL/SRL/SRA instructions by using an full barriel shifter, so it execute all shifts in a single cycle.
+Implement SLL/SRL/SRA instructions by using an full barrel shifter, so it execute all shifts in a single cycle.

 | Parameters | type | description |
 | ------ | ----------- | ------ |